The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Methods

 We use an adaptive mesh refinement strategy to split grid cells and increase the dynamic range of the simulation.
 In our fiducial model, refinement is allowed down to \SI{76}{pc}, constant in comoving units.
 In other words, the maximum spatial resolution of the simulation slowly degrades with time, going from \SI{3.6}{pc} at $z=20$ to \SI{11}{pc} at $z=6$.
 This avoids both numerical effects of releasing grid levels at specified times (\eg \citealt{Snaith2018}), and also affords higher spatial resolution at high-redshifts when haloes are much smaller in mass and radius.
 We combine a quasi-Lagrangian refinement strategy with additional super-Lagrangian refinement criteria targeting the Jeans' length.
 A cell is flagged for refinement into 8 equally-sized children cells if \begin{enumerate} \item either the cell mass exceeds $M_{\mathrm{DM,cell}}+\frac{\Omega_\mathrm{m}}{\Omega_\mathrm{b}}M_{\mathrm{b,cell}}>8 \, m_\mathrm{DM}$, where $M_{\mathrm{DM,cell}}$ and $M_{\mathrm{b,cell}}$ are respectively the DM and baryon (stars + gas) mass in the current cell, \item or the cell size is at least a quarter of the local Jeans length

-where $c_\mathrm{s} = \sqrt{\gamma k_\mathrm{b}T/m_\mathrm{p}}$ is the sound speed, $G$ is the gravitational constant, $\rho$ is the gas density and $m_\mathrm{p}$ is the proton mass, \item and the value of the passive scalar (that identifies cells in the Lagrange volume) in the cell is larger than 0.9. \end{enumerate} When refining cells, we directly inject the conservative variables (density, momentum, etc.) into the children cells.
+where $c_\mathrm{s} = \sqrt{\gamma k_\mathrm{b}T/m_\mathrm{p}}$ is the sound speed, $G$ is the gravitational constant, $\rho$ is the gas density and $m_\mathrm{p}$ is the proton mass, \item and the value of the passive scalar (that identifies cells in the Lagrange volume) in the cell is larger than 0.9\footnote{When we create the initial conditions of the zoom simulation, all cells that are on the maximum level of refinement are tagged with a passive scalar of 1, while all other cells have this value set to 0.
+This passive scalar follows gas flows, allowing us to easily identify where the Lagrange region is throughout the simulation.}. \end{enumerate} When refining cells, we directly inject the conservative variables (density, momentum, etc.) into the children cells.

 We use adaptive time stepping, where the time step is halved wherever resolution is doubled.
 In the following, we will refer to the `fine' time step as the shortest time step, and as the `coarse' time step as the time step of the base grid (\SI{39}{kpc} comoving).